jeff254-kedjango/weespas-v2/README.md

 # weespas-v2

-This is the latest version of Weespas
+This is the latest version of weespas